AckerlyXu/heima/articles/azure-government-image-gallery.md

 ## <a name="next"></a>Next steps

 The below resources should provide more information on deploying from the image gallery or creating your own VHD.
-Please reference the <a href="../azure-government-developer-guide">Azure Government Developer Guide</a> to uncover an programmatic differences with endpoints when working with Azure Government.

 ###Other Resources: